tannuv25/tannuv25/README.md

 * Frontend: JavaScript (ES6+), React, HTML5, CSS3,
 * Backend: Node.js, Express.js
 * Database:** MongoDB
-* Other: Git, npm/yarn, RESTful APIs
+* Other: Git, npm/yarn, RESTful APIs.

+- 🚀 Featured Project

+NewsApp: A web application built with React and Rest API to deliver the latest news from various sources.

 - 💞️ I’m looking to collaborate on
 - 📫 How to reach me contact me on git